 When nurses complete an educational activity, they earn a certificate stating,

-“The Oncology Nursing Society is accredited with distinction as a provider of nursing continuing professional development by the American Nurses Credentialing Center's Commission on Accreditation.“
+“The Oncology Nursing Society is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center's Commission on Accreditation.“

 Instead of earning CNE, nurses now earn NCPD.
 Contact hours will continue to be the measure of credit earned.